CodingBobby/codingbobby.github.io/_posts/2021-02-02-beautiful-chaos.md

 If you don't get what you see, it's not much of a problem, because Wikipedia has a decent article about that system.[^wiki] As you can see, the set consists of three equation describing $$x$$, $$y$$ and $$z$$ ($$\alpha$$, $$\beta$$ and $$\gamma$$ are constants).
-Unfortunately, Excel's plots can only display two dimension at a time.
+Unfortunately, Excel's plots can only display two dimensions at a time.
-Below you can see the attractor viewed from the three different axes:
+Below, you can see the attractor viewed from the three different axes:

 <p style="display:flex">
 <a href="/assets/images/lorenz+z.svg" target="_blank"  style="flex:30%;width:30%"><img src="/assets/images/lorenz+z.svg"></a>